- (0)20 3929 9046 (sales only)

 It is now possible to reset test results for a single class and test.
 You might want to use this button just before an assessment, to clear all previous results for students in that class who have done the test before.
 It also lets students start again with written questions.

 First, go to the test itself, then click on the View Class Results button.
 Then choose the class you want.
 You should then see a screen like this.
-Notice the red reset to zero button at the top right.
+Notice the red 'Select students to reset button at the top right.'

-Clicking the reset button deletes all test marks/grades, as well as the number of attempts in brackets.
-It also deletes the 'View' buttons for the discussion/writing tests, so that students can then start again.
+Clicking the reset button deletes all test marks/grades for the selected students, as well as the number of attempts in brackets.
+It also deletes the 'View' buttons for discussion/writing tests, so that students can then start again.
 The reset button also deletes any draft written answers students might have saved for that particular test.

 Please note that the Reset to zero button only affects the chosen class and chosen test.
 It doesn't affect other classes or other tests.